jonfrank/notionvoxbot/README.md

 - `/start` - Welcome message and introduction
 - `/help` - Show available commands and usage instructions

-## What the Bot Logs
+## What the Bot Does

-When you send a voice message, the bot logs:
+When you send a voice message, the bot:

+1. **Downloads** the voice file to the `downloads/` directory
+2. **Logs** comprehensive details to the console:
    - User information (ID, name, username)
    - Voice message metadata (duration, file size, MIME type)
    - File IDs (both regular and unique)
    - Timestamp of message
    - Local file path where voice is saved
+3. **Converts** OGA audio to MP3 format for Whisper compatibility
+4. **Transcribes** the audio using OpenAI Whisper API
+5. **Sends** the transcript back to you in Telegram

 ## File Structure